hnakahara/HUVar/README.md

   on GRCh38; on GRCh37 (no joint release) the exome and genome callsets are both loaded and merged per-field, and BA1/BS1/PM2 compare against the GrpMax filtering allele frequency (FAF95).
-- **In silico prediction**: AlphaMissense (default, non-commercial) or **ESM1b** (MIT-licensed, commercial-use ready) for missense.
-Splice prediction is **disabled by default** (`--splice-tool none`); **SpliceAI** can be enabled opt-in (Illumina-licensed).
-When enabled, SpliceAI overrides the missense call — including on missense variants — when its score crosses the high-impact threshold (≥ 0.20).
-Both missense predictors use Bergquist 2024 Table 2 strengths.
+- **In silico prediction**: **ESM1b** (default; Brandes 2023, MIT-licensed,
+  commercial-use ready) or **AlphaMissense** (non-commercial) for missense.
+  Splice prediction defaults to **OpenSpliceAI** (Chao 2025, GPL-3.0; runtime inference via the `openspliceai` CLI); **SpliceAI** (Illumina-licensed) is an opt-in alternative.
+The splice predictor overrides the missense call — including on missense variants — when its score crosses the high-impact threshold (≥ 0.20).
+The missense predictors use Bergquist 2024 Table 2 strengths.
+  > _OpenSpliceAI reuses SpliceAI's 0–1 delta scale; lacking an OddsPath
+  > calibration of its own, its PP3 is awarded at the conservative Supporting
-  > _SQUIRLS is retained in the code but currently unavailable (its precomputed
+  > tier (vs SpliceAI's Moderate).
+SQUIRLS and MMSplice are retained in the
-  > DB is no longer downloadable).
-MMSplice integration exists but is disabled
+  > code but disabled (SQUIRLS' precomputed DB is no longer downloadable;
-  > due to a dependency conflict._
+  > MMSplice has a dependency conflict)._
-- **Fully offline** at classification time.
-Local databases include:
+- **Fully offline** at classification time (OpenSpliceAI runs locally too).
-  Ensembl reference genome, VEP cache, gnomAD (DuckDB), ClinVar (VCF + derived SQLite for PS1/PM5), AlphaMissense, RepeatMasker, and optional SpliceAI (opt-in, Illumina-licensed).
+  Local databases include: Ensembl reference genome, VEP cache, gnomAD (DuckDB), ClinVar (VCF + derived SQLite for PS1/PM5), ESM1b / AlphaMissense, RepeatMasker, and optional SpliceAI (opt-in, Illumina-licensed).
-- **Manual evidence supplement**: per-variant TSV overrides for PS3/PP1/PM3/ etc. that the auto-pipeline cannot derive (functional studies, family segregation, etc.).
+- **Manual evidence supplement**: per-variant TSV that can **override any criterion** (functional studies, family segregation, expert strength adjustments, etc.).
+Two combination modes (`--supplement-mode`): `merge` (default — curator entries override/add on top of the tool's calls) or `manual-only` (listed variants are classified purely from the supplement;
+  variants not listed fall back to the tool's automated calls).
 - **GRCh37 and GRCh38** both supported with separate database trees.
 - **Deterministic / reproducible**: no remote API calls, no randomness in the scoring logic; output is byte-stable for a fixed (code, data) pair.